 David John Driscoll, M.D., Professor of Pediatrics, Mayo Clinic College of Medicine

-Daniel Einhorn, M.D., Immediate-Past President, American College of Endocrinology; Past President, American Association of Clinical Endocrinologists
+Daniel Einhorn, M.D., Past President, American College of Endocrinology; Past President, American Association of Clinical Endocrinologists

 Bernard Gersh, M.D., Professor of Medicine, Mayo Clinic College of Medicine

 C. Michael Gibson, M.D., Professor of Medicine, Harvard Medical School

 Michael R. Jaff, D.O., Massachusetts General Hospital, Professor of Medicine, Harvard Medical School

 Paul G. Mathew, M.D., FAHS, Director of Continuing Medical Education, Brigham & Women’s Hospital/Harvard Medical School, Department of Neurology